pfsense/docs/source/usermanager/accessing-the-firewall-filesystem-with-scp.rst

 Accessing the Firewall Filesystem with SCP
 ==========================================

-Files may be transferred to and from a pfSense firewall with *scp*, which is part of the functionality that comes with having ssh access enabled (See :doc:`HOWTO enable SSH access </usermanager/granting-users-access-to-ssh>`).
+Files may be transferred to and from a pfSense® firewall with *scp*, which is part of the functionality that comes with having ssh access enabled (See
+:doc:`HOWTO enable SSH access </usermanager/granting-users-access-to-ssh>`).

 When connecting with an *scp* client such as from a FreeBSD/Linux command line, with WinSCP, FileZilla, or even a *fish* URL in Konquerer,